time-link/timelink-py/docs/som_pom_mapping.rst

 When describing both the Source Oriented Model and the Person Oriented Model different terms are used to describe concepts that are similar.

+In both the Source Oriented Model (SOM) and the Person Oriented Model (POM), we have concepts for entities that existed, such as *sources*, *transcriptions of acts*, *people*, and *objects*.

+These entities have *attributes* that provide information about them, such as names, dates, and archival locations.

-In both models we have concepts for entities that existed (sources, transcriptions of acts, people, objects), for the attributes of those entities (names, dates, archival locations), and for the relations between them (person X is father of Y, person Z bought property W).
+Additionally, both models include the concept of *relations*, which describe the connections between entities.
+For example, in the relations, we can specify that person X is the father of person Y or that person Z bought property W.

 But each model uses different terms for refer to the same things.
 For instance in the Kleio notation "groups" are used to record entities, and "elements" to record their attributes.

-In database terminology different entities are stored in rows of database tables (persons, objects, acts, sources) and table columns store the attributes of those entities.
+In the context of a database, entities such as *persons*, *objects*, *acts*, and *sources* are represented as rows in different database tables.
+Each table column corresponds to an attribute of the entities of the same type, storing information such as names, dates, and other relevant data.

 At a higher level, when describing the structure of information, we will use the terminology defined by the `Entity-Relationship-Model